 - Dairy free cream cheese - Let the container set out on the counter until it's room temperature.
 Regular plain cream cheese will work as well.

 - Almond milk - Use plain and unsweetened.
-Any milk will work or even just water.
+Any milk or dairy-free milk will work or even just water.

 - White chocolate - Melted and mixed into the cream cheese icing.
 If dairy free, use a dairy free white chocolate like these.